 Michael joined Watsi on September 22nd, 2015.
-Three years ago, Michael became the 3094th member to automatically support a new Watsi patient every month.
-Since then, 2,914 more people have become monthly donors!
-Michael's most recent donation traveled 8,800 miles to support Meas, construction worker from Cambodia, to fund surgery on his scalp.
+Three years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Michael's most recent donation traveled 1,900 miles to support Myrcayela, a beautiful 9 year old girl from Haiti, to fund heart surgery.